theAeon/Private-Peer-Domain-Syndication/README.md

 Repo formatting and protocol to follow.

 The current idea of implementation is to create a hosts-file patch manager that downloads from a central repository (user-repos will be possible of course) that is verified through some kind of cert service.

+TODO:

+Implement download requests from the repositories.

+Implement deduplicator and actual hosts file patcher.

+Some kind of public key private key verification for repositories.

+GUI